Platform

 .createHmac('sha256', process.env.TALKI_SECRET)

-.update(req.body) // raw Buffer — do NOT use req.body after JSON.parse
+.update(req.body) // raw Buffer — do NOT parse before verifying

 .digest('hex');